anitawoodruff/inline-notification-replies/README.md

       var reply = event.reply;
     }

+## Potential for abuse

+Potential for phishing attacks via spoof notifications soliciting sensitive data is the most worrying concern.
+It's already possible for sites to show spoof UI (eg a login screen) in response to a notification click; however, the fact that notifications are part of browser UI could conceivably instill more trust than a webpage asking for the same information.

+- **This can be mitigated by clear attribution** - all major implementations already do this, and a note will be added to the spec to make it clear that notifications should be clearly attributed to the origin of the service worker or document which showed them.

+There's two other factors which help here:

+- **requires a permission** - A spoof site would first need to gain notification permission from the user before it could show a notification abusing this feature.

+- **notifications are https-only** - Notifications can only be sent from secure origins.

 ## Appendix: alternatives considered

 We considered adding a new Service Worker event for handling action button activations carrying an inline response, but didn’t pursue this because developers are already accustomed to handling all other activations, regardless of context, as part of `notificationclick`.

 ## Appendix: native notification center APIs